 Tiru headed one of the three centres of Indian Statistical Institute (ISI) located at Bangalore, providing academic, research and administrative leadership.
 Tiru has served as the Head of the Statistical Quality Control and Operations Research division of ISI, which provides training and consultation to businesses and government.

 Tiru is a very successful quality and optimisation consultant with sound theoretical basis and vast applied experience.
 Applied studies by Tiru include, refinery blending and production scheduling, electrostatic precipitator design, dynamic balancing of power plant exhaust fans, silo sizing in a fertiliser plant, understating factors of false alarm and several quality improvement and cutting stock problems.

 Research | Current

-Traveling salesman problen is one of the difficult combinatorial problems.
-In this research I study an alternative combinatorial object called Pedigrees which I invented.
-My research students along with me have studied the properties of the set of pedigrees
+Traveling salesman problem is one of the difficult combinatorial problems.
+In this research an alternative combinatorial object called Pedigrees invented by Tiru, is further researched in the last two decades by Tiru Arthanari and his research students.

 Teaching | Current